21 Mar How to Deal With A Blown Fuse(Last Updated On: November 18, 2017)

 It will be pretty obvious to you right away if you have blown a fuse in your home, as the switch you’re trying to flip, or the outlet you want to use, or even the appliance you’re trying to run, stops working or won’t turn on.
 You may also suddenly find yourself in the dark.

 If you suspect you have blown a fuse, you can also go and look directly at your fuse box.
-If a fuse has blown, you may be able to see bits of melted metal inside the fuse, or the glass window at the top of the fuse may be discolored.
+Frequently, a blown fuse means bits of melted metal inside the fuse or discoloring in the glass window at the top of the fuse.
 If you’re still unsure if you’ve blown a fuse, you can try replacing the suspected damaged fuse with one you know is working correctly and if power is restored, then your problem is solved.
 Another way to test for a blown fuse is to use a tool called a multimeter, and connect the fuse to the multimeter to check for resistance.
 If there is resistance showing on the reader, the fuse is blown, and if no resistance registers then the fuse should still be good.

 What Causes a Blown Fuse?